klwdesigns/klw_base/_posts/2019-09-15-counterfeit-love.md

 “We can say to a teenage boy, ‘OK, you can get your emotional needs met but it doesn’t have to become sexual.’
 A girl, on the other hand, may perceive that the therapist is asking her to give up a relationship upon which she feels deeply dependent and needy.
 She very likely feels as if she can’t live without her love interest or ‘significant other.’

 A lesbian may say, ‘When I‘m involved sexually, it‘s the only time I feel I‘m loved and cared for.’
 Particularly for the girl who has been sexually molested, same-sex behavior offers a sense of control in the relationship with the other person.
 Such girls view their lesbian sexuality as a way to gain mastery of a threatening situation.
 It is the only time they feel ‘safe’ with their sexuality.”

+// end of excerpt Full article: https://www.dijg.de/english/tomboys-lesbians-relationship-accepting-sex-gender //

+This world is full of counterfeits.
+And in each and every situation, they're only a shadow of the real thing.
+But, there is, indeed, the real thing.